 Change Starts Here

-The mission of LA's BEST is to provide a safe and supervised after school education, enrichment and recreation program for elementary school children ages 5 to 12 in the City of Los Angeles.
+The mission of LA's BEST is to provide a safe and supervised after school education, enrichment and recreation program for children ages 5 to 12 in the City of Los Angeles.

 All children need a safe place to be after school with caring, responsible adults and engaging activities that connect each child to his/her school, family and community.